aalvarado/SonaTask/README.md

 - `login_user` sets auth headers in request. ( `access-token`, `client`, `uid` ).
 - `response_body_object` parses the body of response as JSON and into an `OpenStruct` object.
 - I like to keep `let` and `expect` with spaces between parenthesis
+- The carrierwave uploader's store_dir location is modified for tests and removed at the end of the suite